 Askar Abdrazakov debuted in 1994 at the Bregenz Festival in Rimsky-Korsakov’s opera The Legend of the Invisible City of Kitezh and the Maiden Fevronia.
-The same year he made his debut at the Bolshoi Theatre as Don Basilio (Il barbiere di Siviglia) and Konchak (Prince Igor).
-Askar Abdrazakov has performed at the world’s greatest opera houses, among them the Bolshoi Theatre, the Mariinsky Theatre, the Metropolitan Opera, the Washington Opera, Teatro alla Scala Milano, Teatre del Liceu in Barcelona, NHK Hall in Tokyo, Teatro Colón in Buenos Aires, Teatro Real in Madrid, Théâtre du Chatelet in Paris, Grand Théâtre de Genève, Teatro Municipal de Santiago, Bayerische Staatsoper, Deutsche Oper Berlin, Staatsoper Berlin, Hamburger Staatsoper, Megaron Hall in Athens, Teatro Regio in Parma, Teatro Comunale in Firenze, Teatro Regio and Teatro Massimo in Turin, Arena di Verona a.o.
+Soon after he was invited to the Bolshoi Theatre as Don Basilio in Il barbiere di Siviglia and Konchak in Prince Igor.
+Since then he has performed in world’s leading theatres, including the Metropolitan Opera, the Washington Opera, Teatro alla Scala di Milano, Teatro del Liceu Barcelona, NHK Hall Tokyo, Teatro Colón Buenos Aires, Teatro Real Madrid, Théâtre du Chatelet in Paris, Grand Théâtre de Genève, Teatro Municipal de Santiago, Bayerische Staatsoper, Deutsche Oper Berlin, Staatsoper Berlin, Staatsoper Hamburg, Megaron Hall in Athens, Teatro Regio in Parma, Teatro Comunale in Firenze, Teatro Regio and Teatro Massimo in Turin, Arena di Verona a.o.

 Born in Ufa, capital of Bashkortostan in Russia, Askar Abdrazakov graduated from the Ufa State Conservatory and then undertook a postgraduate study at the Moscow State Conservatoire.
 While still a student, the singer won international competitions such as Maria Callas Competition 1995 (Grand Prix), Feodor Shaliapin Competition 1994 (1st prize), Sergey Rachmaninov Competition 1998 (1st prize).